Honestpuck/jss_tools/README.md

 This is a collection of small tool routines to make working with the data returned by python-jss easier.

 At their core they turn the XML from the JSS into python data structures.
+It also converts the strings retuened to valid python types where possible.

-**This is currently under heavy development and shouldn't be used for anything but testing of itself.
-At the moment the `master` branch is working and passing
+*This is currently under continual developent.
+At the moment the `master` branch is working and passing all tests but does not do the data conversion.
+The branch 'conversion' does the data converson but is not yet fully tested.

 `Jopen()` opens a connection to the JSS.
 It uses the URL and user name in the defaults preferences but asks for your password so you don't need to have the password in a script or in the preferences.
 It returns the JSS instance.
 It basically requires python-jss to be working.